Attend to Vivo's representation concerning frozen bank accounts: Delhi HC directs ED | Law-Order

 Justice Yashwant Varma also sought the stand of the investigating agency on Vivo's petition against the freezing of its bank accounts in connection with a money-laundering probe initiated by it.

-"Mr. Zoheb Hossain, learned counsel appearing for the Enforcement Directorate, is requested to obtain instructions in respect of the reliefs as prayed in the writ petition," said the court as it directed that the matter be listed for further consideration on July 13.
+"Mr. Zoheb Hossain, learned counsel appearing for the Enforcement Directorate (ED), is requested to obtain instructions in respect of the reliefs as prayed in the writ petition," said the court as it directed that the matter be listed for further consideration on July 13.

+"Statutory liabilities on an average every day is Rs 25 plus crores…Today, Rs 40.5 crore is what is the actual total payment – Rs 25 crore is statutory dues.
+Tomorrow, I have to pay Rs 52 crore as custom duty," Luthra said.

+"They say one of the distributors who was working down the chain is an entity whose creation is in doubt...
+I am not that distributor and therefore even if you want to investigate, you have done your search and seizure.
+There is no account that is left untouched," he submitted.

-Advocate Zoheb Hossain, who represented the ED, informed the court that the search operation would conclude during the course of the day and that the present petition was premature.
+Advocate Zoheb Hossain, who represented the ED, informed the court that the search operation would conclude during the course of the day and the agency would then send the relevant material to the adjudicating authority under the law and that the present petition was premature.

 The petitioner should await the conclusion of the statutory processes, he said.